Ta' Qali

 Ta' Qali is a wide open space in the limits of Attard and Mosta in central and northern Malta respectively, which contains the national football stadium, the Malta Fairs & Conventions Centre, Ta' Qali National Park, a crafts village, and a national vegetable market which is locally known as the Pitkalija.

 Shortly before World War II, the area was used to build a military aerodrome and a station for the Royal Air Force (RAF), which the British called RAF Ta Kali; Maltese place names were often corrupted in this fashion.
 RAF Ta Kali was operational throughout the war and continued to be used as an RAF airfield until the mid-1950s.
-Latterly, RAF squadrons based in the United Kingdom visited Ta Kali as part of their annual proficiency training.
+Later, RAF squadrons based in the United Kingdom visited Ta Kali as part of their annual proficiency training.

 Since the departure of the RAF and the closure of the air base, the location has been transformed into a recreational area.
 The area is small in scale but considered by some in Malta as an ideal place to go for a picnic and spend weekend afternoons.
 The National Park also includes an amphitheatre.
 A number of international concerts have been staged at the park.

-The newly built US Embassy stands across from the Ta'Qali National Park.
+The US Embassy stands across from the Ta'Qali National Park.
 In July, 2011 the embassy relocated to Ta'Qali from Floriana where it stood for nearly fifty years.

 Ta' Qali still fulfils part of its former role as an airfield but the only aircraft that take off from the greatly diminished landing strip are scale models, whose owners make part of a club located in Ta' Qali.
 Today, many of the military huts and buildings have been converted into workshops where Maltese craftsmen produce their handiwork, and the Ta' Qali Crafts Village has become an important tourist attraction.
-There is also the Malta Aviation Museum where one can find different types of aircraft related to Maltese aviation history.
-Before being converted to a recreational park the airstrip was used in the first car races ever held by the Maltese; nowadays the Sport Muturi has its off-road tracks where the annual motorsport championship is held.
+There is also the Malta Aviation Museum, which has different aircraft related to Maltese aviation history.
+Before being converted into a recreational park the airstrip was used in the first car races ever held by the Maltese; nowadays the Sport Muturi has its off-road tracks where the annual motorsport championship is held.

 13 Hours: The Secret Soldiers of Benghazi is a 2016 American biographical war movie filmed in Malta and Morocco, for which a large film set was built during 2015 in Ta' Qali.
 The film follows the 2012 Benghazi attack, in which Islamic militants attacked a U.S. diplomatic compound in Libya.